agnelpb/Unity-Coding-Guidelines/README.md

 ## Work-Life Balance

 Make sure you have a work life balance and you respect personal time of others, especially if they are in different time zones.
-Make use of Slack’s scheduled message if the person is in a different time zone and not working at the moment.
+If you are a Slack user, make use of Slack’s scheduled message if the person is in a different time zone and not working at the moment.